-My floor was covered with this afterwards, but it wipes up with a damp cloth or mop.
+My floor was covered with splatters like this afterwards, but it wipes up with a damp cloth or mop.
 Or you can be super lazy and let it dry, after which it sweeps or vacuums up (assuming your child doesn’t track it all over the house first!)

 Cost-benefit analysis: